 Gamification is frequently used in digital marketing to improve engagement by making the customer experience more fun and exciting.
 However, gamification often lacks real game-like characteristics as games require systems and rules to provide fun and enjoyment.
 In many cases gamification simply means giving users points and badges as a reward without employing the underlying mechanics that make games engaging and rewarding.

 Research indicates that if rewards are not linked to competency there is a danger that achievements can reduce intrinsic motivation (see overjustification effect).
 Gamification need to measure more than effort as otherwise it may fail to be intrinsically interesting and its effectiveness is likely to be short-lived.
+In such circumstances it could actually reduce conversion rates rather than improve them.

 Zombies, Run!
 Is one of the more successful examples of an app that uses gamification to turn a mundane activity into an adventure.
 The app has been downloaded more than three million times and has over 250,000 active users.